 In June 2019, the Company executed a clinical collaboration agreement with GEIS for the development of camsirubicin in patients with advanced soft tissue sarcoma ("ASTS").
-Following completion of the dose escalation run-in clinical trial in the U.S. (or another country) that Monopar currently anticipates initiating in the second half of 2021, the Company continues to expect that GEIS will sponsor and lead a multi-country, randomized, open-label Phase 2 clinical trial to evaluate camsirubicin head-to-head against the current first-line treatment for ASTS, doxorubicin.
-The Company will provide study drug and supplemental financial support for the clinical trial averaging approximately \$2 million to \$3 million per year.
-During the three months ended March 31, 2021, the Company incurred \$0.3 million in expenses under the GEIS agreement and other clinical-related expenses including clinical material manufacturing and database management expenses in support of GEIS's Phase 2 camsirubicin clinical trial.
-During the three months ended March 31, 2020, the Company provided a nominal amount of financial support and incurred a nominal amount of drug manufacturing costs under the GEIS agreement.
-The Company can terminate the agreement by providing GEIS with advance notice, and without affecting the Company's rights and ownership to any intellectual property or clinical data.
+Following completion of the Phase 1b clinical trial in the U.S. that Monopar initiated in the third quarter of 2021 with the first patient dosed in October 2021, the Company continues to expect that GEIS will sponsor and lead a multi-country, randomized, open-label Phase 2 clinical trial to evaluate camsirubicin head-to-head against doxorubicin, the current first-line treatment for ASTS.
+The Company will provide study drug and supplemental financial support for the clinical trial estimated to average approximately \$2 million to \$3 million per year.
+During the three and nine months ended September 30, 2021, in preparation for the Phase 1b clinical trial, the Company incurred \$0.3 million and \$1.0 million, respectively, in expenses including clinical material manufacturing-related costs and database management expenses.
+The GEIS agreement and there clinical-related expenses including clinical material manufacturing-related costs and database.
+The GEIS agreement by providing GEIS with advance notice, and without affecting the Company's rights and ownership to any related intellectual property or clinical data.